Complexity is too.... Complex.

 My interest is peaked, and I would love to hear more about what you're thinking of applying any insights you may gain about the aforementioned, to.

 There's a few resources I lean into when it comes to getting people started on a journey away from 'world as machine', and into 'world as dynamic mess'.
-I find context is really important for knowing whether you're thinking about complexity in relation to your garden, your community, or obesity across North America.
+I find context is really important for knowing whether you're thinking about complexity in relation to your garden, your community, obesity across North America, or whatever else.
 Likewise, who the audience is would make me vary my suggestions wildly.

 Let's be honest about this.
-The real work is to decolonise ourselves from our reductionist Cartesian education, which has been drummed into us through most of our lives.
+The real work is to un-learn our reductionist Cartesian education (~ everything is individual and distinct from one another), which has been drummed into many of us through most of our lives.
 This is not an easy journey, but it is supported somewhat if we fall in love with moss.

 Bear with me.